Bokayy/boky-s_bookstore/README.md

 clone the repo,
 inside of boky-s_bookstore/
-run "npm run dev"
-and
-inside of boky-s_bookstore/bookApp
-run "npm run dev"

-Keep an eye on your terminal to see which port the frontend will be running on!
+run "npm run dev" -> The port is set in app.js as port 2339 and inside of boky-s_bookstore/bookApp run "npm run dev" -> The port is set in bookApp\vite.config.js as 2337

-access via localhost:*port*
+access via localhost:*port* (Only the frontend)

 Todo: